ertanoe/wordpress-plugin/README.md

 Participants trying to register repeatedly will be informed about their already existing participation.
 To use this feature, just place the Shortcode [weclappWebinar] into a chosen post.

-Here you can see an example, how this looks like: https://www.weclapp.com/de/webinare/
+Here you can see an example how this looks like: https://www.weclapp.com/de/webinare/

-== Installation ==
+<h4>Installation</h4>

+1. <a href="https://github.com/ertanoe/wordpress-plugin/archive/master.zip">Download Plugin</a>
-1. Upload plugin under Plugins -> Add new.
+2. Upload plugin under Plugins -> Add new.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Setup your plugin (can be found in weclapp under account name in the top right corner -> Settings) 3.1 Enter your API Token
+4. Setup your plugin (can be found in weclapp under account name in the top right corner -> Settings) 4.1 Enter your API Token
-3.2 Enter your domain name e.g. your_domain_name.weclapp.com (without "https://")
+4.2 Enter your domain name e.g. your_domain_name.weclapp.com (without "https://")

-== Changelog ==
+<h4>Changelog</h4>

-1.0 Initial version with campaign support only
+1.0 Initial version with campaign support